Jade: Prehistoric and historic China

 Jadeite, with its bright emerald-green, lavender, pink, orange, yellow, red, black, white, near-colorless and brown colors was imported from Burma to China in quantity only after about 1800.
 The vivid white to green variety became known as fei cui (翡翠) or kingfisher jade, due to its resemblance to the feathers of the kingfisher bird.
 That definition was later expanded to include all other colors that the rock is found in.
 It quickly became almost as popular as nephrite and a favorite of Qing Dynasty's aristocracy, while scholars still had strong attachment to nephrite (white jade, or Hetian jade), which they deemed to be the symbol of a nobleman.

 In the history of the art of the Chinese empire, jade has had a special significance, comparable with that of gold and diamonds in the West.
 Jade was used for the finest objects and cult figures, and for grave furnishings for high-ranking members of the imperial family.
 Due to that significance and the rising middle class in China, in 2010 the finest jade when found in nuggets of "mutton fat" jade – so-named for its marbled white consistency – could sell for $3,000 an ounce, a tenfold increase from a decade previously.

 The Chinese character 玉 (yù) is used to denote the several types of stone known in English as "jade" (e.g. 玉器, jadewares), such as jadeite (硬玉, 'hard jade', another name for 翡翠) and nephrite (軟玉, 'soft jade').
 While still in use, the terms "hard jade" and "soft jade" resulted from a mistranslation by a Japanese geologist, and should be avoided.

 But because of the value added culturally to jades throughout Chinese history, the word has also come to refer more generally to precious or ornamental stones, and is very common in more symbolic usage as in phrases like 拋磚引玉/抛砖引玉 (lit. "casting a brick (i.e. the speaker's own words) to draw a jade (i.e. pearls of wisdom from the other party)"), 玉容 (a beautiful face; "jade countenance"), and 玉立 (slim and graceful; "jade standing upright").
 The character has a similar range of meanings when appearing as a radical as parts of other characters.

 Prehistoric and historic Japan

-Jade in Japan was used for jade bracelets.
-It was a symbol of wealth and power.
-Leaders also used jade in rituals.
-It is the national stone of Japan.

-Examples of use in Japan can be traced back to the early Jomon period about 7,000 years ago.
+Jade is the national gemstone of Japan and has long been viewed as a symbol of wealth and power.
+Examples of its use in Japan can be traced back to the early Jomon period about 7,000 years ago.
 XRF analysis results have revealed that all jade used in Japan since the Jomon period is from Itoigawa.

-The jade culture that blossomed in ancient Japan respected green ones, and jade of other colors was not used.
-There is a theory that the reason why the meaning is that it was believed that the color of green enables the reproduction of fertility, the life, and the soul of the earth.
+The jade culture that blossomed in ancient Japan valued green gems, and jade of other colors was not used.
+There is a theory that the reason for this was the belief that the color green symbolizes fertility, the reproduction of life, and the soul of the earth.